daveism/560-prez/3rd.md

 Looks like a very strong relationship.

 We downloaded both the Western Atlantic and Eastern Pacific basins.
-Let's make sure we see the same relationships in both basins.
+Let's make sure we see the same relationships in the individual basins.

 To create these charts run [charts_basins_all.R](charts_basins_all.R) in R studio.
 ```